2019

 Norfolk & Suffolk NHS Trust

-Concerns summary Mental health issues were overlooked due to a focus on alcohol dependency, and the patient was denied care as his condition didn't fit service criteria.
+Concerns summary (AI summary) Mental health issues were overlooked due to a focus on alcohol dependency, and the patient was denied care as his condition didn't fit service criteria.
 Teams lacked awareness of referral criteria and dismissed GP insights, hindering appropriate treatment.

 Historic (No Identified Response)